 Do you adore Thai food?
 Focusing on the perfect balance of flavours, Thai cuisine is more than just chillies, coriander and lime.
-The Discoveries Of learns some Thai food recipes in Phuket.
+Here’s why.

 Cuisine goes to the heart of any country.
 Thailand’s cuisine is an amalgamation of rich flavours and pungent spices created from mouth-wateringly fresh ingredients.

-Luxury travellers on the other hand love this place – there are almost more high-end hotels here than grains of sand on the many, many beaches.
+Luxury travellers, on the other hand, love Phuket – there are almost more high-end hotels here than grains of sand on the many, many beaches.

 Personally my one night out in Patong was enough to put me off, but if you move further out to the other beach areas, especially Mai Khao right in the north, you can get your own little slice of Crusoe action anyway.

-Irrespective of whether you love or you hate it, Phuket is a part of Thailand and I’ve yet to come across a Thai place with miserable food so I was pretty set, especially when I booked myself in for another cooking class.
+Irrespective of whether you love or you hate it, Phuket is a part of Thailand and I’ve yet to come across a Thai place with miserable food.

 If there is such a person at your table, go ahead and coriander root them up – tell them it’s some kind of exotic Thai mushroom and watch them go.
 Otherwise, remove it before serving.

 It’s the small details like these that don’t make it into cookbooks for Thai food recipes but actually make the end results taste like the real deal.
 This is the best cooking class in Phuket because it really focuses on the small details that make a big difference.